-The following funds have restrictions as described below: 1) Trustee Directed Option: This investment may have restrictions regarding contributions and liquidations.
-2) Mutual funds are not appropriate for frequent trading and most mutual funds monitor and restrict such activity.
+The following funds have restrictions as described below:

+1) Trustee Directed Option: This investment may have restrictions regarding contributions and liquidations.
+Allocations in this investment may be limited to 0% of your account balance.

+Mutual funds are not appropriate for frequent trading and most mutual funds monitor and restrict such activity.
 If you conduct transactions in a particular fund too often or attempt to exchange among related funds soon after purchasing, the mutual fund may restrict or deny future purchases.
 Please review the funds' prospectuses for more information.